TERREMEMBER/znbase/docs/content/v2.2/quick-start/build-apps/go/ysql-gorm.md

 - `orders` table — the orders placed by the users
 - `orderline` table — each line item of an order

-The source for the above application can be found in the [repository](https://github.com/yugabyte/orm-examples/tree/master/golang/gorm).
+The source for the above application can be found in the [repository](https://github.com/ZNbase/orm-examples/tree/master/golang/gorm).
 There are a number of options that can be customized in the properties file located at `src/config/config.json`.

 ## Before you begin

 This tutorial assumes that you have satisfied the following prerequisites.

-### YugabyteDB
+### ZNbaseDB

-YugabyteDB is up and running.
-If you are new to YugabyteDB, you can have YugabyteDB up and running within five minutes by following the steps in [Quick start](../../../../quick-start/).
+ZNbaseDB is up and running.
+If you are new to ZNbaseDB, you can have ZNbaseDB up and running within five minutes by following the steps in [Quick start](../../../../quick-start/).

 ### Go